-Your ID: Your ID:
+Your ID: This is the ID which i used for the batchprocessor.

-This is the ID which i used for the batchprocessor.
-Usually this ID is an account but the ID was defined by the administrator of the batchprocessors.
+Usually this ID is an account but the ID was defined

 Upon pressing the "Continue" button, OpenCA attempts to install the certificate into the user's browser.
 The screens presented to the user depend on the browser being used.